IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 Time-to-Fill Carrying Cost

 The average time-to-fill for a specialized IT role in a mid-size Las Vegas company runs 45-60 days through internal recruiting.
-Every week a role sits open carries a productivity cost, typically estimated at 50% of the weekly compensation of the role.
+Every week a role sits open carries a productivity cost that compounds quickly.

 4